 Those of us who are living with dementia go through endless ups and downs.
 We have good days and bad days.
 There are times when we struggle to put a sentence together and times when our true selves shine through.
-Our caregivers roll with the punches to figure out what we need and how much help to offer in order to provide the best care they can.
+Our caregivers roll with the punches to figure out what we need and how much help to offer so they can provide the best care possible.

 These eight simple requests are what I want my family, my friends and the public to understand about me and other people living with this disease.
 I hope that you will use these wishes to guide you in your journey as a dementia caregiver.